 How to Apply to BESIP

 BESIP uses the same application form as SIP.
 BESIP is a special Subprogram of SIP and BESIP must be selected in the drop-down box of Section 9 of the regular SIP application form.
-The BESIP selection and mentor matching process differs from SIP.
+The BESIP selection and mentor matching process differs from the SIP hiring process.
 BESIP asks that you do NOT call any mentors on the project list until you have been selected as an intern for the BESIP program.
-This process differs from the regular SIP project matching system.
+This process differs from the regular SIP project matching system which is the process described on the SIP website.

 The on-line application form will require the following four items, which will be used in selecting the interns: